mitsuba-renderer/drjit/docs/cpp.rst

    Float y = instances->f(x);

 All of the commentary about function calls in Python (see :py:func:`drjit.switch()`) applies here as well.
-The call can be done symbolically, using wavefronts, and it can propagate derivatives in forward and reverse mode.
+The call can be done in symbolic or evaluated mode, and it supports derivative propagation in forward and reverse modes.

 Masks passed as the last function argument are treated specially and apply to the entire operation.
 Masked elements of the call effectively don't perform the